 It would be cruel to take your animal to a place filled with potential friends if you’re not going to let them have a play.
 The pooches which you choose to have fun with your furry friend need to be vetted before you trust them, though.
 This can usually be done by talking to their owner, while also taking into account their age and breed, building a strong picture of what they may be like when they get overly excited.

 Dealing With A Dog Fight:

 Finally, as the last area to consider, it’s time to think about what you should do in an actual dog fight.
-Your priority should always be to separate the animals as soon as possible, using a commanding and authoritative voice, while also making yourself look nice and big.
+Your priority should always be to separate the animals as soon as possible.
+Achieve that goal by using a commanding and authoritative voice.
+Also, focus on making yourself look nice and big.
 Dealing with a dog bite can be hard, and will be worth avoiding.
 But, if it comes to it, you should be willing to protect your pooch from whatever harm comes their way.

 With all of this in mind, you should be feeling ready to let your dog out into the world.
-There are a very few things an animal like this will enjoy more than getting the chance to embrace the outdoors.
+There are only a very few things your pet enjoy more than getting the chance to embrace the outdoors.
 Of course, though, when they are exposed to other dogs, you have to make sure that you’ve taken all of the steps you can to keep them safe.